Biden interviewed as part of special counsel investigation into handling of classified documents

 Attorney General Merrick Garland in January 2023 named Hur, a former U.S. attorney for Maryland, to handle the politically sensitive Justice Department inquiry in an attempt to avoid conflicts of interest.

-It is one of three recent Justice Department investigations into the handling of classified documents.
+It is one of three recent Justice Department investigations into the handling of classified documents by politically prominent figures.

 The investigation into Biden is separate from special counsel Jack Smith’s probe into the handling of classified documents by former President Donald Trump after he left the White House.
 Smith’s team has charged Trump with illegally retaining top secret records at his Mar-a-Lago home in Florida and then obstructing government efforts to get them back.
 Trump has said he did nothing wrong.